cjohn001/apollo-angular/packages/offix-angular/README.md

 See this issue: https://github.com/NativeScript/nativescript-angular/issues/1487

-Offix Angular is free like free beer, so try it out today and use it at our own risk!
+Offix Angular is free like free beer, so try it out today and use it at your own risk!